wgu-opensource/osmt/README.md

 The [API](./api/README.md) and [UI](./ui/README.md) modules have their own README.md files with more specific information about those layers.

 ### Configuration
-* This project makes use of 2 similar configurations, labelled in this documentation as "Non-prod" and "Development".
+* This project makes use of 2 similar configurations, labelled in this documentation as "Quickstart" and "Development".
 * OSMT requires an OAuth2 provider.
 It is preconfigured for Okta, but you can use any provider.

-#### Non-prod Configuration
+#### Quickstart Configuration
-TODO - something other than "non-prod"
+TODO - something other than "Quickstart"
-The Non-prod configuration uses the `docker-compose.yml` file in the project root to stand up a non-production OSMT stack.
+The Quickstart configuration uses the `docker-compose.yml` file in the project root to stand up a non-production OSMT stack.
 This file builds a Docker image with Java 11 and Maven, builds the UI and API modules as a fat jar, and then stands up an application stack with the back-end dependencies (MySQL, ElasticSearch, and Redis) and a Spring application using the fat jar.

-This configuration could inform how to configure a production OSMT instance, but it is not intended for a production deployment.
-The Non-prod configuration is deployed with a single docker-compose command.
+* This configuration could inform how to configure a production OSMT instance, but it is not intended for a production deployment.
+The Quickstart configuration is deployed with a single docker-compose command.
 You will need to create a file named `osmt.env` in the project root.
-Follow the guidance in [Environment files for Non-Prod and Development Stacks](#environment-files-for-non-prod-and-development-stacks) for more details.
+Follow the guidance in [Environment files for Quickstart and Development Stacks](#environment-files-for-Quickstart-and-development-stacks) for more details.
   - Run this command from the project root: ```docker-compose --env-file osmt.env up --build```

 #### Development Configuration
 The Development configuration uses the `dev-stack.yml` docker-compose file in the `docker` directory, for standing up just the back-end dependencies and doing active development in the Spring or Angular layers.
    1. Start the Development docker-compose stack (`dev-stack.yml`, with MySQL, ElasticSearch, and Redis).
       - Create a file named `osmt-dev-stack.env` in the `docker` directory.
-Follow the guidance in [Environment files for Non-Prod and Development Stacks](#environment-files-for-non-prod-and-development-stacks) for more details.
+Follow the guidance in [Environment files for Quickstart and Development Stacks](#environment-files-for-Quickstart-and-development-stacks) for more details.
       - From the `docker` directory, run this command:
         - ```docker-compose --env-file osmt-dev-stack.env dev-stack.yml up --build```